strashila/BlackDuckCMDTools/GetComponentUsedProjects/Readme.md

-GetComponentUsedProjects gets the list of all the projects and project version where a component name is used
+GetComponentUsedProjects gets the list of all the Projects and Project Versions where a component name is used
 Usage: GetComponentUsedProjects [options]

 Options: